Introducing Typesafe Console

 - JVM and OS health

-This is what the dashboard looks like.
-Key metrics visualized in nice-looking graphs, animations and numbers.
+The dashboard contains key metrics visualized in nice-looking graphs, animations and numbers.

 A node corresponds to a ActorSystem, and typically also a JVM.
-The circle gives a quick overview of the current health of the node, and whether any errors have occurred.
+A circle is used to give a quick overview of the current health of the node, and whether any errors have occurred.
 Details about the errors, including the full tree of trace events are one click away.